MicrosoftDocs/VBA-Docs/api/Word.Find.HitHighlight.md

 ## Remarks

-The **HitHighlight** method applies primarily to search highlighting in Office Outlook when Word is specified as the e-mail editor.
+The **HitHighlight** method applies primarily to search highlighting in Office Outlook when Word is specified as the email editor.
 However, you can use this method on documents inside Word if you want to highlight found text.
 Otherwise, use the **[Execute](Word.Find.Execute.md)** method.

 ## See also